 "Perhaps we could have a sector of the forest dedicated to self-harvesting crops," I suggest.
 "And others dedicated to beauty and relaxation?"
 "What a waste!"
 "I'm prepared to fight you over this."
 Suddenly the smoke of the still-smouldering site overwhelms the throat of Joe Progress.
 He has a coughing fit that doubles him up.
 When he stands straight again his eyes are pink and wide open, but he's smiling "Really?" he says.
 "And how far are you prepared to go?"
-"You're campaigning for re-election.
+"You're campaigning for re-election as president of heaven.
 I'll try to stop you."
 "And what are you going to do?
-Prance around the other world showing off your goats legs and shouting 'Hey, look at me.
+Prance around the other world showing off your goats legs and playing your Syrinx and shouting 'Hey, look at me.
 I've got mixed genes and I'm a disaster.
-Don't vote for Joe Progress."
+Don't vote for Joe Progress.'"
 He seems amused by the idea.

 "But you can't do that," he adds, "Because you don't believe in the other world, do you?"
 He stares at my hoofs for so long that they begin to shuffle self-consciously, of their own accord.
 I prod a few metallic-looking bits amongst the embers, simply to disguise the movement.
-"Listen..."
-I begin.
+I try to be tolerant towards believers in the other world.
+As long as their faith doesn't affect me, then it's none of my business.
+But I refuse to have my life influenced by this ancient myth when I don't believe in it myself.
+"You haven't a clue how the elections work," I say.